py-smart-gardena/hass-gardena-smart-system/README.md

 ### Installation through HACS

 If you have not yet installed HACS, go get it at https://hacs.xyz/ and walk through the installation and configuration.

-Use "https://github.com/py-smart-gardena/hass-gardena-smart-system" as URL for a new HACS custom repository.

 Then find the Gardena Smart System integration in HACS and install it.